pregazzoni/BigInsights-on-Apache-Hadoop/README.md

 After performing the above setup steps, you can look at the README for the example to understand more about the example.
 See the list of examples [here](examples/README.md).

-As a taster, here is how you can run the WebHdfsGroovy Ls example which lists the files and directories in the hdfs root directory:
+For demonstration purposes, we will run one of the examples now.
+Here is how you can run the WebHdfsGroovy Ls example which lists the files and directories in the hdfs root directory:

 ```bash
 biginsight-examples snowch$ ./gradlew -p examples/WebHdfsGroovy Ls